 - 6. Year 10 students who select courses for which they are not recommended or who require further information will be directed, on the SSO website, to book a course counselling appointment time with a member of the Administration team. - 7.
-Open Reporting Day Friday, 28th July. - 8.
-Individual course counselling appointments begin from 24th July where course/subject selections can be finalised if a student has 'red' light subjects they want to discuss. - 9.
-During Term 3 there will be an Alternative Pathways into University Student/Parent Information Session held in the Performing Arts Theatre on Monday, 21st August from 2:00 3:30 pm (FlexiTime). - 10.
+Individual course counselling appointments begin from 22nd July where course/subject selections can be finalised if a student has 'red' light subjects they want to discuss. - During Term 3 there will be an Alternative Pathways into University Student/Parent Information Session held in the Performing Arts Theatre on Monday, 29th July from 2:00 - 3:30 pm (Extra Tutorial Time; formerly Flexitime). - 9.
 During Term 4 there will be a review of course selections based on Semester Two reports & the status of any student requests still in progress will be finalised.

-YEAR 11 STUDENTS SELECTING COURSES FOR YEAR 12 (2024)
+YEAR 11 STUDENTS SELECTING COURSES FOR YEAR 12 (2025)

-- Year 11 students selecting Year 12 courses for 2024 will NOT use the process described above. - Year 11 courses for existing students will automatically roll over to the appropriate Year 12 courses. - Students who are not passing their existing Year 11 courses will also be counselled by the Senior School Team before the end of the year or just after the Semester Two Examination period. - Year 11 students who will not meet the Achievement Standard detailed in the Senior School Assessment Policy will be notified by Letter and an interview with the Associate Principal (Ms Crosbie) will be required to determine whether moving into Year 12 is an option, or given the opportunity to change courses at the end of 2023 in preparation for 2024.
+- Year 11 students selecting Year 12 courses for 2025 will NOT use the process described above. - Year 11 courses for existing students will automatically roll over to the appropriate Year 12 courses. - Students who are not passing their existing Year 11 courses will also be counselled by the Senior School Team before the end of the year or just after the Semester Two Examination period. - Year 11 students who will not meet the Achievement Standard detailed in the Senior School Assessment Policy will be notified in writing and an interview with the Associate Principal (Ms Crosbie) will be required to determine whether moving into Year 12 is an option, or if the student will be given the opportunity to change courses at the end of 2024 in preparation for 2025.